Skip to Content

 World Class Facilities

-Our state-of-the-art multimedia language centre provides students with learning facilities unparalleled elsewhere in UK and Ireland, and includes a Language Lab with the latest language learning and translation software (including SDL Trados suite).
+Our state-of-the-art multimedia language centre provides students with learning facilities unparalleled elsewhere in the UK and Ireland, and includes a Language Lab with the latest language learning and translation software (including SDL Trados suite).

 https://www.qub.ac.uk/directorates/InformationServices/LanguageCentre/AboutUs/